sensorbee/docs/source/bql/functions.rst

 | :ref:`setseed(x) <ref_func_setseed>` | set seed (:math:`-1.0 <= x <= 1.0`) for subsequent ``random()`` calls |
 +--------------------------------------+-----------------------------------------------------------------------+

-The characteristics of the values returned by ``random()`` are equal to those from `the Go rand module <https://golang.org/pkg/math/rand/>`_.
-It is not suitable for cryptographic applications.

 Trigonometric Functions
 -----------------------

 Finally, the table below shows the available trigonometric functions.
-All trigonometric functions take arguments and return values of type ``float``.
-Trigonometric functions arguments are expressed in radians.
-Inverse functions return values are expressed in radians.

 +--------------------------------+-----------------+
 | Function                       | Description     |